 As dimensions increase, so does the OLAP cube's complexity.
 No matter how complex an OLAP cube becomes, the relational model continues to use the intersection of dimensions to locate values.
 The image below represents the relational model of a five-dimensional OLAP cube.

-Dimension hierarchy
+Dimension member hierarchy

-Once top-level dimensions are in place, the associated data for each dimension needs to be organized.
+When dimensions are in place, the associated data for each dimension needs to be organized.
 A coherent and well-maintained data hierarchy, or structure, expedites data retrieval.